 High humidity and sweating

 Because acne naturally varies in severity for most people—sometimes worsening, sometimes improving—pinpointing the factors that may cause an outbreak is difficult.
 Acne is often worse in the winter and better in the summer, perhaps because of sunlight's anti-inflammatory effects.
 There is no relationship, however, between acne and inadequate face washing, masturbation, and sexual activity.
-It is not clear whether milk products, especially skim milk products, and a diet that is high in simple or processed carbohydrates and sugars (a high-glycemic diet Glycemic index Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+It is not clear whether milk products and a diet that is high in simple or processed carbohydrates and sugars (a high-glycemic diet Glycemic index Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
 They supply 90% of the dry weight of the diet and 100%... read more ) contribute to acne.

 Did You Know...

 Symptoms of Acne

 Most acne occurs on the face but is also common on the neck, shoulders, back, and upper chest.
 Anabolic steroid use typically causes acne on the shoulders and upper back.